 Chuck’s dream treehouse would have a “classic yet elegant Swiss-Family-Robinson feel to it,” with multiple platforms spread over several trees (ideally oaks with massive limbs).
-The roofs would be made of canvas, and no space would be walled in so that visitors could feel intimately connected and surrounded with nature.
+The roofs would be made of canvas, and no space would be walled-in so that visitors would feel intimately connected to and surrounded by nature.

 WHAT INSPIRES CHUCK?

 Chuck finds inspiration in architecture, 3-D art, and travel.
 He has experienced moments of profound inspiration at ancient architectural sites around the world, including Machu Picchu and Angkor Wat.

 WHAT IS ONE PLACE THAT MAKES CHUCK HAPPY?

 At Out 'n’ About in Oregon, treehouse builder Michael Garnier has an exhilarating swing.
 The Garnier swing experience is more akin to flying than conventional swinging, and induces equal parts terror and ecstasy.
 Chuck always feels incredibly happy when he’s flying on the Garnier swing.